Q & A:

 (3) to receive hard copies of the records, and that either the association or a third party duplicating service make the copies of the requested documents.
 See Sections 57-8-17(3) or 57-8a-227(3).

-2.3.3 All Other Records, Proper Purpose Required.
-To request any of the records of the association other than the records listed in 1.1 and 1.3 above: (1) the request by the owner must be made in good faith and for a proper purpose, (2) the owner must describe with reasonable particularity the purpose and the records the owner desires to inspect, and (3) the records must be directly connected with the described purpose.
+(c) All Other Records, Proper Purpose Required.
+To request any of the records of the association other than the records listed in 1.1 and 1.3 above: (1) the request by the owner must be made in good faith and for a proper purpose, (2) the owner must describe with reasonable particularity the purpose and the records the owner desires to inspect, and (3) the records must be directly connected with the described purpose, and (4) the owner must make the request at least five business days in advance.
 "Proper purpose" means a purpose reasonably related to the member's interest as a member of the association.
-The owner is entitled (1) to view or copy the records in person during regular business hours at a reasonable location specified by the association, (2) to receive the records electronically as provided in 2.2, or (3) to receive hard copies of the records as provided in 2.2.
+The owner is entitled (1) to view or copy the records in person during regular business hours at a reasonable location specified by the association, (2) to receive the records electronically as provided in 2.1.2, or (3) to receive hard copies of the records as provided in 2.1.2.
 See Section 16-6a-1602.

-- Within five calendar days, an association must comply with a request by an owner made under the statute for records described in 1.1 above (the CC&Rs and bylaws, most recent approved minutes and most recent budget and financial statement).
+- Within five calendar days, an association must comply with a request by an owner for the governing documents, the most recent approved minutes and the most recent budget and financial statement (which are the records described in 1.1 above).

 FN 1.
 Notice to an association by an owner is effective at the earliest of the following: (1) when received; (2) five days after it is mailed; or (3) on the date shown on the return receipt if sent by registered or certified mail, return receipt requested, and the receipt is signed by or on behalf of the addressee.
 See Section 16-6a-103(5).
 Also, associations should be aware that the law says that written notice to an association may be addressed to: (1) its registered agent at its registered office; or (2) the corporation's secretary at its principal office.
 See Section 16-6a-103(3).
 Thus, an association should always be sure its information is current with the Utah Division of Corporations, particularly the address of its registered agent and principal office, because if a records request is sent by an owner to an outdated registered office or principal office address causing the association to fail to respond within a required time, the association could be on the hook for penalties.

-2.5 Records Not Subject to Inspection.
-The right of owners to see the records of their association is broad, but not unlimited.
-For example, an association is not required to create records in response to a records request, unless it's a record the association is required to maintain but failed to do so.
-The law contemplates an owner's right to view records as that an owner should be able to go to the association's office and simply be given access to the file room where the owner can go through the filing cabinets of existing records—thumbing through and copying records as the owner chooses.
-The law does not contemplate an association having to create various records that it does not otherwise keep in the ordinary course of business or that are not required to be kept by law.
+2.4 What Records Can an Owner See?
+An owner is entitled to receive a copy of the records listed in 1.1 through 1.4 above.
+Note that an association is not required to create records in response to a records request, unless it's a record the association is required to maintain but failed to do so.
+The law does not require an association to create various records that it does not otherwise keep in the ordinary course of business or that are not required to be kept by law.

 (For reference: 57-8 is the Condo Act, 57-8a is the Community Association Act, 16-6a is the Nonprofit Act)